lndecastro/Teaching_with_AI/TaLwAI/Module1_TLFramework.md

 Help me review the main ideas from this topic [Topic].
 ```
 ```
-Can you give me a quick summary of what I should know (e.g., background knowledge or pre-requisits) before starting this program?
+Can you give me a quick summary of what I should know (e.g., background knowledge or pre-requisites) before starting this program?
 ```
 ```
 Can you help me create a study plan for this topic [Topic]?